Julian C. Josey Jr.

-Julian C. Josey Jr. is a radiation oncologist at the Gibbs Cancer Center & Research Institute in Spartanburg, South Carolina.
-A native of Spartanburg, he has been a leader in the diagnosis and treatment of cancer for more than 40 years.
+Julian C. Josey Jr. (March 20, 1938 – May 10, 2021) was a radiation oncologist at the Gibbs Cancer Center & Research Institute in Spartanburg, South Carolina.
+A native of Spartanburg, he had been a leader in the diagnosis and treatment of cancer for more than 40 years.

 Background

 Dr. Josey attended Washington and Lee University from 1956 through 1958, and then received a Bachelor of Science from Wofford College in 1960.
 He graduated from the Bowman Gray School of Medicine of Wake Forest University in 1964.
 He completed an internship in obstetrics and gynecology at Emory University.